 The audit report consists of four paragraphs.
 The first paragraph contains the declaration about the examination of the balance sheet and the profit and loss account and also whether they are in agreement with the books of account maintained by the institution.
 The second paragraph requires the accountant to state whether he has obtained all the information and explanations necessary for the purposes of audit.
 It also requires a statement by the accountant regarding the maintenance of proper books of account by the head office and branches.
 The accountant has also to state whether he has received from branches proper returns adequate for the purpose of audit.
-The third paragraph requires the accountant to state whether in his opinion the accounts give a true and fair view, in the case of the balance sheet, of the profit and loss account, of the profit or loss of its accounting year ending on the relevant date.
+The third paragraph requires the accountant to state whether in his opinion the accounts give a true and fair view, in the case of the balance sheet, of the state of affairs of the institution on the relevant date and in the case of the profit and loss account, of the profit or loss of its accounting year ending on the relevant date.
 The last paragraph requires the accountant to state that the prescribed particulars are annexed to the audit report.